hmgene/mudcookies/README.md

 - To find solutions from people

 ## Strategies
-- Use github issueing and pulling mechanism
+- Use github issueing and pulling mechanism in a [project]( https://github.com/hmgene/mudcookies/projects )
 - Converation in open social network [KoreanBioinformatics](https://www.facebook.com/groups/koreanbioinformatics)

 ## Interesting topics